ahmedd-mahmoudd/Face-detection-and-recognition/Readme.md

 # Face Recognition Application

-This is a PyQt5-based application that performs face recognition using the Mediapipe library.
+This is a PyQt5-based application that performs face recognition using the Deepface library.
 It allows users to load an input image and a database image, and then compares the faces in both images to determine if they match.

 ## Installation